-Within a compass it is a custom to always walk clockwise, or "deosil" in order to enhance energy.
+(Also known as deosil.)
+Within a compass it is a custom to always walk clockwise, or "deiseal" in order to enhance energy.

-It is a custom to walk counterclockwise, or "widdershins" when banishing negative energy and in taking- up or closing a compass.
+It is a custom to walk counterclockwise, or "widdershins" when banishing negative energy and in taking-up or closing a compass round.

-During ritual or magical workings iy is not appropriate to be unclothed, to be so-called "skyclad."
-For Full Moon and Festival celebrations, it is appropriate (but not required) to bathe/shower and to dress with clean cloths.
+During ritual or magical workings it is not appropriate to be unclothed, to be so-called "skyclad".
+For Full Moon and Festival celebrations, it is appropriate and respectful to bathe/shower and to dress with clean clothes.

 Robes are usually made of wool and are used as a coat.
-Very few wear a robe inside the house, but of course, some do so during ritual and events out-of-doors.
+Very few Traditional Crafters wear a robe inside the house, but of course, some do so during ritual and events out-of-doors.
 If you decide to wear a robe, know that a robe is worn over clothing- not instead of clothing.

 There is no reason to avoid the wearing of leather during ritual or magical procedures.

 In the old manner, one became a seeker in The Old Craft by doing and not by virtue of a ceremony.
 The most important thing is to start doing.
 By doing, you are what you are doing.
 There is no need for "deciation".

 Nevertheless, some will want a dedication ceremony.
-While not really an old part of this Trad, it is understandable that solitary seekers may view it as a watershed event.
-As it is more logical to have such a ceremony after reading, understanding, and beginning to incorporate The Old Ways into your thinking and daily life, a suggested ceremony is in the eBook Course, The Journey to Trad Witchcraft, along with other typical rituals..
+While not really traditional, it is understandable that solitary seekers may view a dedication ritual as a watershed event.
+As it is more logical to have such a ceremony after reading, understanding, and beginning to incorporate The Old Ways into your thinking and daily life, a suggested ceremony is in the eBook Course, The Journey to Trad Witchcraft, along with other typical ritual examples.